Hesperian Health Guides

 ART can help most people with HIV stay healthy for many years.

-ART means taking a combination of 3 antiretroviral medicines every day.
+ART means taking 3 or 4 antiretroviral medicines every day.
 Once a person with HIV begins ART, the medicines must be taken faithfully every day.
 A woman on ART will gain weight, and look and feel healthier.
 But if she stops ART, misses doses of medicine, or takes them at the wrong times, HIV can become stronger and make her sick again.

 ART and drug resistance: